nikolayrusev998/nikolayrusev998/README.md

 - 👋 Hi, I’m @nikolayrusev998
-- 👀 I’m interested in Software testing.
+- 👀 I’m interested in Test automation.
-- 🌱 I’m currently learning Test Automation.
+- 🌱 I’m currently learning Java/C# Test Automation.
-- 📫 How to reach me https://www.linkedin.com/in/nikolay-rusev-b302aa212/
+- 📫 How to reach me ---> https://www.linkedin.com/in/nikolayrusevtheqagod/

 <!---
 nikolayrusev998/nikolayrusev998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.